-If not a kitchenette, most hotels will have, at least, a mini fridge.
-Fill your fridge with fruits and veggies, whole-grain breads, nuts and natural nut butters, regular cheese, cottage cheese, plain yogurt, milk, and sliced roast beef, turkey, or chicken.
+If not a kitchenette, most hotels will have, at least, a mini-fridge.
+Fill your fridge with fruits and veggies, whole-grain bread, nuts and natural nut butter, regular cheese, cottage cheese, plain yogurt, milk, and sliced roast beef, turkey, or chicken.

 Yet another option is to have your food delivered.
 Gone are the days where food delivery was limited to pizza and Chinese.
 With food delivery services such as UberEATS, Doorstep Delivery, and Grubhub—assuming you’re not too far off the beaten path—you can have supportive foods delivered to you.
 Unsure as to what a supportive meal looks like?
 Use the Five Habits of Effective Eating to guide you.